 Do you have an Irish Viking Surname?
 Sharing the Atlantic Ocean with the wandering Viking race, means there is sure to be many interactions.
 Throughout history the Norse visited and settled the coasts of Ireland, and even built inland cities.
 The surnames of Ireland reflect this history.

-Speaking of County Wicklow, did you know that Wicklow comes from the Norse “Vykyngelo” – meaning a “Viking meadow”?
+Did you know that Wicklow comes from the Norse “Vykyngelo” – meaning a “Viking meadow”?
 Let’s stay on that subject of Vikings for the rest of today’s letter.
 One of the most frequent enquiries I receive goes something like:

 “I just got my DNA tested and it turned up as 12% Scandinavian.
 I wonder if that is the Viking blood coming out in my Irish ancestry?
 Also, do you know a typical Irish Viking surname?”